 The comparison should, however, not be overstated.
 Bevan’s political romanticism would never allow the pursuit of power to stand in the way of a good line or a grand gesture.
 Significantly, he never led the British Labour party, and the last decade of his political life is remembered for his rhetorical gifts rather than significant policy achievements.
 This cannot be said of Gillard, who, far more than her immediate predecessor, recognises that politics is about power.

-Given this background and her pragmatic affinity with the Victorian Labor left, we can expect a more organised and networked approach to policy and its implementation.
+Given this background and her pragmatic affinity with the Victorian Labour left, we can expect a more organised and networked approach to policy and its implementation.
 But this policy will not necessarily offer much comfort to the likes of Rio Tinto or BHP, and business generally will look to her in vain for market-based solutions.
 What Gillard also knows from her lifelong involvement in Australian Labor is ‘that there is a lot about being involved in politics that does have the capacity to turn your stomach’.
 But she comes from a hard school.
 Her friend Josh Bornstein remarked, ‘If I ever meet anyone tougher than Julia Gillard, I’ll fall over.’
 As she said to Tony Abbot in Canberra on her first day as Prime Minister, ‘Game on.’
 You can take the girl out of South Wales, but you can’t take South Wales out of the girl.

 David Martin Jones is author and editor of several books, including ASEAN and East Asian International Relations (2006) and The Howard Years (2009), co-edited with Keith Windschuttle and Ray Evans.
 This article appeared in Spectator Australia.